 As a sequel, I am thankful that this film focuses on a different time in both James and Bob’s life rather than repeating similar beats of the first film from 2016.
 Performances once again are lovely.
 Luke Treadway is excellent as James and once again he brings lots of heartfelt moments to the screen.
 Supporting cast are also quite flattering to see, but naturally it is Luke Treadway along with the performance of Bob the Cat who both earn the biggest praise in this film.

 The film is also filled with complimentary messages on the themes of Christmas and helping others.
 These themes feel quite fitting and welcoming as the film arrives during the Christmas season but also as many movie lovers have been dealing with a global pandemic.
 Throughout the film’s plot I was quite curious where the film was headed and by the film’s third and final act I loved how everything came together.
 It felt like my time watching the film was undoubtedly worthwhile.
 As for visuals, I have no issues with the film, and I found the film’s soundtrack welcomed again.

 Overall, I am thankful for this sequel.
 The film focuses on another area of the life of James and Bob the Cat.
 It is a touching true story of some of the challenges the two face during a Christmas period.
 It is a beautiful film which like the previous movie touched my heart and left me with watery eyes due to the film’s touching performances and themes.
 It is a family-friendly film and comes highly recommended even if you’ve never seen the original feature film.

-A Christmas Gift from Bob (2020) – Available on DVD from April 28th!
+A Christmas Gift from Bob (2020) is Now Available on DVD!